The Mysterious Benedict Society and the Perilous Journey: Reception

 In a starred review, School Library Journal described the book as "not just a rip-roaring adventure ... but also a warm and satisfying tale about friendship."
 Kirkus Reviews was less positive, saying that the book "may wear down less patient readers", citing the prose and needless elaborations in several areas.
 Horn Book Magazine disagreed, saying that "Stewart keeps interest high throughout".
 They especially praised the "first-rate brainteasers", with School Library Journal also commenting that it had "plenty of clever twists".

 The beginning of the novel came in for particular criticism, with Horn Book Magazine complaining of "a few treacly initial scenes" and School Library Journal saying that "[t]he action takes a while to get going".
 However, comparing it overall to its predecessor, Horn Book Magazine felt that it was "a worthy successor" - although Kirkus Reviews said that it "has more of an air of trading on the previous one's cleverness than building on it."

-Sequel
+Sequels

-A sequel for this book, and also the third book in the series, was published October 6, 2009.
+A sequel for this book, and also the third book in the series, was published in 2009.
 The title is The Mysterious Benedict Society and the Prisoner's Dilemma.
+A fourth book, The Mysterious Benedict Society and the Riddle of Ages was published in 2019.

 Television adaptation

 The novel served as the basis for the second season of the television series The Mysterious Benedict Society.
 Unlike the first season which stayed close to the basic outline of the original novel, the second season only roughly follows the first half of the book, while the second half completely diverges, resulting in the vast removal of characters and altering of major plot points.

-Among the major changes includes Dr. Curtain's plan changing from using a powerful flower called Duskwort to using a neurological method of making people happy.
-The Duskwort makes a cameo in the episode "A Joyful Lens".
-Because of this, Dr. Curtain's kidnapping of Mr. Benedict and Number Two is the result of putting them front and center to his plan instead of holding them ransom.

-The most radical change is the ending where Dr. Curtain reforms at the end and reveals the existence of a sister who is "not as nice as [he was]" as well as the revelation that Number Two has a family who humorously reveal that Number Two is her given name.